quiltdata/quiltplus/CLI.md

 ```
 * add files from local filesystem to local package (error if no config.yaml)
 * if -a, instead add all files from current directory
-* if -s, sync: add new/modified files, remove deleted files
+* if -s, sync directory: add new/modified files, remove deleted files
-* (from current directory)
+* MAYBE: if -p, immediately push to remote

 ## quilt push
 ```bash